 About Our Church

-Branches is a healing church.
+Branches of the Cross Church is a healing church.
 Healing prayer is a central focus of our church life and there are healing prayer services at scheduled times during the week, as well as personal prayer opportunities.
 In addition, a major ministry of Branches of the Cross is its Christian Healing Center (CHC).
-CHC is dedicated to conducting intensive healing ministry through special healing events and healing missions.
+The CHC is dedicated to conducting intensive healing ministry through special healing events and healing missions.
 See the CHC page for more details.

 - Foster a love of God with heart, mind, soul, and strength;

 - Lead new converts and nominal Christians to become true disciples of Christ;

 - Teach that true Kingdom living and apprenticeship to Jesus are available to us today, here and now;